Published: October 23, 2024 | Last Updated: January 2026

 What Does Home Insurance Usually Cover?

 A standard Irish home insurance policy covers your chimney for specific “insured perils.”
-Generally, you are covered for:
+Generally, you are covered for a sudden event such as a:

 What is Excluded?